LouisMinguet/LouisMinguet/README.md

 ### Hello there 👋

-Currently studying, I also develop mobile apps.
+Currently studying in IT, I also develop mobile apps.

 ---